jaydenseric/apollo-upload-client/readme.md

 [Apollo Client](https://www.apollographql.com/docs/react) can only have 1 [terminating Apollo Link](https://www.apollographql.com/docs/react/api/link/introduction/#the-terminating-link) that sends the GraphQL requests; if one such as [`HttpLink`](https://www.apollographql.com/docs/react/api/link/apollo-link-http) is already setup, remove it.

-Initialize the client with a [terminating Apollo Link](https://www.apollographql.com/docs/react/api/link/introduction/#the-terminating-link) using the function [`createUploadLink`](./createUploadLink.mjs).
+Initialize the client with a [terminating Apollo Link](https://www.apollographql.com/docs/react/api/link/introduction/#the-terminating-link) using the class [`UploadHttpLink`](./UploadHttpLink.mjs).

 Also ensure the GraphQL server implements the [GraphQL multipart request spec](https://github.com/jaydenseric/graphql-multipart-request-spec) and that uploads are handled correctly in resolvers.